Make Your Own Grillzebo

 Order the roofing components for this project at the lumber desk in your home center.
 You’ll be able to order the roof panels exactly the length you need: 78 in.

 It’s much easier to finish all the lumber with a good-quality outdoor stain before you assemble the grillzebo.
 After the stain has dried, set aside the three most twisted and bowed 8-ft.
 4x4s.
 Save them to cut up for the smaller truss webs and angle braces (D and E).
-We made most of the cuts with a miter saw.
+We made most of the cuts with a miter saw for this grill pergola.

 Step 2: Lay out the post locations